-For those that want to see what’s new in Google’s recently released update to Android 7.0 Nougat, you can see the changes in our Android N vs Android 6.0.1 Marshmallow walkthrough below.
-This is a comparison of Android 6.0.1 Marshmallow vs Android 7.0 Nougat on a Nexus 6P and the older Nexus 6.
+For those that want to see what’s new in Google’s new Android 7.1 Nougat update, you can see the changes in our Android N vs Android 6.0.1 Marshmallow walkthrough below.
+This is a comparison of Android 6.0.1 Marshmallow vs Android 7.1 Nougat on a Nexus 6P and the older Nexus 6.

-Here we will detail and share some of the new features and changes Google has made in Android 7.0 users will enjoy once they receive the new release, get an update, or buy the LG V20.
-There are well over 50 changes, but not all of them are visual.
-Most of the changes are behind the scenes but will play a huge role moving forward.
+Here we will detail some of the new features and changes Google has made in Android 7.0 and now Android 7.1 Nougat.
+There are over 50 changes, but only a few are visual.
+Many of the changes are behind the scenes but will play a huge role moving forward.

 Google’s Android 6.0 Marshmallow update was released in October 2015 after a long beta period, and Android 7.0 Nougat was released on August 22nd.
-It adds multiple impressive features and improves on Android 5.0 and 6.0’s design.
-With the release here and updates rolling out, users will want to know what’s new and what to expect.
+It adds multiple impressive features and improves on the overall design.
+With the latest update to Android 7.1 here, lets go over the changes.

-Many expected Android N to be unveiled at Google I/O, but instead it debuted on March 9th.
-Much earlier in an effort by Google to get it in the hands of users and developers as fast as possible.
-As a result the company received more feedback, made additional changes, and pushed it out months faster than previous years.
+Android 7.0 Nougat was unveiled on March 9th.
+Earlier than prior years in an effort to get it into users hands as fast as possible.
+As a result the company received more feedback, made additional changes, and were better prepared for future updates.

 During the announcement of Android 7.0 Nougat Google quickly mentioned something that many will be excited to hear.
 Throughout the year the company will release Android 7.0 Nougat “Maintenance Releases” or MR builds, similar to the Android N Beta and developer preview.
-Users will be able to test the next version (Read: Android 7.1) ahead of time, before it’s released to the public.
+Users will be able to test the next version ahead of time.
+Then this week Android 7.1 betas started arriving.

-So download the update to Android 7.0 Nougat today, enjoy the latest version of Android, and sign up for future betas once they become available next quarter.
-Google promised the first MR beta will arrive in the coming months, sometime during the fall.
+So download the update to Android 7.1 Nougat today, enjoy the latest version of Android, and sign up for future betas once they become available in November.

-Android 7.0 Nougat is a free software update for all smartphones and tablets that can support it, or will get updates from manufacturers like Samsung, Motorola, LG and more.
+Android 7.1 Nougat is a free software update for all smartphones and tablets that can support it, or will get updates from manufacturers like Samsung, Motorola, LG and more.
 It took most phones and tablets a long time to get Android 6.0 Marshmallow, but we’re hoping N rolls out faster for owners around the globe.
-Beta tests for incremental updates should help Google improve Android N faster and into 2017.
+All these beta tests should speed up the process.

 What’s New in Android N